-I was asked in the Stressed to Serene Facebook group a couple of days ago to share some advice on how to deal with the stress and anxiety of interviews.
+I was asked a couple of days ago to share some advice on how to deal with the stress and anxiety of interviews.
 There are many practices and concepts that yoga teaches that can help to deal with this.

 With most things that cause stress, my first response is always to go to the breath.